wp-plugins/standout-css3-buttons/readme.txt

 `echo do_shortcode('[standout-css3-button cssclass="button-dribbble"
 href="http://www.google.com/"]Click here[/standout-css3-button]');`

-You can also call the plugin in your PHP code like this:
+You can also call the plugin's function in your PHP code like this:

 `add_action('the_content', 'show_css3_button');
 function show_css3_button($content) {